EMarnus/MyCostTracker/README.md

       - Largest function has 10 statements in it, while the median is 3.
       - The most complex function has a cyclomatic complexity value of 4 while the median is 2.

+## Testing & fixed bugs

+- Manual testing done with each function as they are created to ensure they return expected values.
+- Testing of number inputs, first iteration stopped program when non-numbers were entered, changed to provide error feedback and restart.

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+- Storing and retreiving Dates for items.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
+- The site was deployed by Heroku as shown by Code Institute and the repo is on Github.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.